CS-433/ml-project-2-losmodelosmatemagicos/README.md

 ```
 The `--mode` argument allows you to choose the method you want to use to oversample the data.

+The configuration parameters are in the `config.yaml` file.
+You can change the parameters in this file according to your needs. \
+Make sure to change the `root_name` according to what you are testing in the run.
+For example, if you make a simple run using the `baseline` mode, you should write `baseline` as the `root_name`.

 When choosing `augmentation`, there are 4 different strategies:
 | type | Description | Example |
 | -- | ----------- | ------- |